-Chaim Wolfe (Schmuel Chaim Wolfowicz) was born on January 12, 1914, in Ravniki near Novogrudok, Poland.
-He lived with his parents, Eliezer Nachum and Merka, and five siblings: David, Sarah Esther, Chaya Simcha, Mayer, and Rivka.
-Life was peaceful in his village as Jews, and non-Jews lived side-by-side.
-However, this would soon change in the years leading up to the outbreak of World War II.
+Chaim Wolfe (Schmuel Chaim Wolfowicz) was born on January 12, 1914 in the village of Ravniki near Novogrudok, Poland.
+He lived with his parents, Eliezer Nachum and Merka, and his five siblings: David, Sarah Esther, Chaya Simcha, Mayer, and Rivka.
+Jews had always lived in harmony with their Christian neighbors in Ravniki.
+The relationship between Jews and non-Jews deteriorated as interwar economic depression resulted in ethnic tensions and increasing antisemitic government regulations.

-Chaim was hungry, wounded and used his urine to clean his wounds.
-He waited until the train was out of sight before running into the woods, where he wandered for days on end.
-He obtained food by searching barns and knocking on farmers’ doors.
-He lived this way for two months until coming across Russian partisans.
-At first, the Russians believed he was a spy and would not let him join their ranks.
-After Chaim managed to convince them, he was Jewish and a former Polish soldier, they allowed him to join.
+Chaim waited until the train was out of sight before running into the woods, where he wandered for days on end.
+He was hungry and wounded, and resorted to using his urine to clean his wounds.
+He obtained food by scavenging barns and begging from farmers.
+He survived this way for two months until he came across a group of Soviet partisans.
+At first, the Soviets suspected he was a spy and would not accept him into their ranks.
+He managed to convince them he was Jewish and a former Polish soldier.
+Chaim became a partisan.

-After four months in the army, Chaim met Rochel (Rose) Berman Ostashinski, born on March 15th, 1918, in Novogrudok, Poland.
-Rachel had been a partisan with the Bielski Brigade, and her first husband was killed in battle on the day of the Russians’ liberation in July 1944.
-Chaim and Rachel were married on January 17, 1946, in a Salzburg DP camp in Austria.
+While he was serving the last months of the war in the Polish Army, Chaim met Rochel (Rose) Berman Ostashinski in Lodz.
+Rochel and Chaim had known each other in Novogrudok before the war.
+Rochel and her first husband, Eliahu Ostashinski, had been partisans with the Bielski Brigade.
+Eliahu was killed in battle on the very day they were liberated by the Soviets in July 1944.
+Chaim and Rochel were married on January 17, 1946, in the Salzburg DP camp of Parsch.
 Two of Chaim’s siblings had immigrated to Canada before the war, along with an aunt and uncle.
-Chaim and Rose decided to join them and arrived in Halifax, Nova Scotia, on February 13, 1948.
+Chaim and Rochel decided to join them and arrived in Halifax, Nova Scotia, on February 13, 1948.